taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 ## Changes to `taskcluster-lib-urls`

 * Method `ServicesManifest` should be renamed to `APIReferencesManifest`.
-* A new method APIReferenceReference should be added, e.g. for go client:
+* The following new methods should be added, e.g. for go client:

 ```go
 func HTTPReference(rootURL string, version string) string